Devdutt Padikkal: Indian Premier League

+In December 2018, Devdutt was bought by the Royal Challengers Bengaluru in the player auction for the 2019 Indian Premier League (IPL).
+He became the first player in IPL history to score three fifties in his first four matches.

-Padikkal won the Emerging Player Award for the 2020 Indian Premier League (IPL), playing for Royal Challengers Bangalore.
-He scored 473 runs in 15 matches for Royal Challengers Bangalore in his debut IPL season.
-He was selected in Karnataka's squad for the 2021 Syed Mushtaq Ali Trophy.
-On 22 April 2021, in the 2021 Indian Premier League, Devdutt scored his maiden hundred with the score of 101*, as Royal Challengers Bangalore beat the Rajasthan Royals by ten wickets.
+He won the Emerging Player Award for the 2020 Indian Premier League, playing for Royal Challengers Bengaluru.
+He scored 473 runs in 15 matches for Royal Challengers Bengaluru in that IPL season.

+On 22 April 2021, in the 2021 Indian Premier League, he scored his maiden hundred with the score of 101*, as the Royal Challengers Bengaluru beat the Rajasthan Royals by ten wickets.

-In February 2022, he was bought by the Rajasthan Royals in the auction for the 2022 Indian Premier League tournament.
-In March 2022, Padikkal scored his maiden first-class century, with 178 runs in the 2021–22 Ranji Trophy match against Puducherry.
-In April 2022, while playing for the Rajasthan Royals, he scored his 1,000 run in the IPL.
+In February 2022, he was bought by the Rajasthan Royals in the auction for the 2022 Indian Premier League.
+In April 2022, while playing for the Rajasthan Royals, he scored his 1,000th run in the IPL.

 In November 2023, he was traded to Lucknow Super Giants ahead of the auction of the 2024 season.

-Royal Challengers Bengaluru have bought Devdutt Padikkal at his base price of INR 2 crore in the 2025 Indian Premier League auction.
-During the season, he was ruled out due to injury.
-Mayank Agarwal was named as his replacement.
+He was bought by the Royal Challengers Bengaluru at his base price of ₹2 crore in the 2025 Indian Premier League auction.
+Midway through the season, he was ruled out due to injury.